 As parents, we need to change our own mindsets and behaviors and really take charge of the technologies in our homes.
 It’s like eating.
 You need a balanced diet.
 You don’t want to raise your kids on junk food, and you don’t want their whole worlds to revolve around screen time.
 The earlier you create healthy habits in this arena, the better.
 I’ve found looking at our media diet and paying close attention to what types of messages, images, and themes we’re consuming can be helpful.

 Jana shared, “My kids and I had gotten into a habit — really a slump — of watching the same programs on TV every week.
 They weren’t great shows; it was just ‘what we did.’
 One night we all ended up playing soccer in the backyard instead of being glued to the screen.
 I was surprised at how much better we all slept that night and how much happier everyone seemed in the morning.
 It really got me thinking about how I want to change our habits around TV — not only when we watch it, but what we watch.”

 Plus, once the complaining dies down and kids accept a new routine, you may be surprised by what you find.
 My brother, a thirty-seven-year-old technology hound and dad of two, recently discovered his three-year-old son actually loves going to the library — just as much as he used to like playing Angry Birds on dad’s smart phone.
 Baby steps.

 In fact, all the families I’ve known and coached that have made a conscious decision to set up media-use guidelines, instill boundaries, and in general “consume” less media have found this has made a huge impact on their personal well-being and on their family’s sense of peace and harmony.

-Excerpted from the new book Nurturing the Soul of Your Family ©2013 Renée Peterson Trudeau.
+Excerpted from Nurturing the Soul of Your Family ©2013 Renée Peterson Trudeau.
 Published with permission of New World Library.